-In knitting stripes the second carriage may house a thinner or thicker yarn, same yarn at different tension, or hold the alternate color for frequent color changes.
+In knitting stripes, the second carriage may house a thinner or thicker yarn, same yarn at a different tension, or hold the alternate color for frequent color changes.
 It may also be used with different cam settings than the other ie one for fair isle, the other for weaving or tuck, etc.

-If combining stitch types a clear understanding of how punchcard holes and mylar or computer interface “squares” relate to needle selection and fabric formation is helpful, and boils down to planning selection for needles one actually wants knitting.
+If combining stitch types a clear understanding of how punchcard holes and mylar or computer interface “squares” relate to needle selection and fabric formation is helpful and boils down to planning selection for needles one actually wants knitting.
 Patterning sequences must happen so each carriage makes an even number of passes, and returns home to its “side” for “automatic” use.
-Lace extension rails must be used and the alternate carriage be off the needle bed to avoid belt breakage.
+Lace extension rails must be used and the alternate carriage is off the needle bed to avoid belt breakage.

-The image below is a lo tech “color changer” marketed decades ago.
+The image below is a lo-tech “color changer” marketed decades ago.
 Old credit cards can be used for a DIY version.

 There is an excellent online resource for the Bond Machine.
 Techniques are applicable to other KM models for those who enjoy hand techniques.
 The round lace tablecloth series provides a number of “doily” charts.
 Here is a working graph for a Brother electronic 910 “inspired” by them.
-The stitch width total which forms the radius of the circle reflects the 60 max width on the mylar.
-Slip setting in both cam buttons is used on the KH for automatic shaping: end needle selection is cancelled.
-It is critical that carriages be off the machine and on the lace extension rails while the alternate carriage is in use as they both engage the timing belt, and the latter can be broken if pulled in opposing directions at same time.
-If drawing on the back of mylar, image below may be drawn as is, and number 1 pattern case “A” reverse lever to up position.
+The stitch width total which forms the radius of the circle reflects the 60 stitch maximum width on the mylar.
+Slip setting in both cam buttons is used on the KH for automatic shaping: end needle selection is canceled.
+It is critical that carriages be off the machine and on the lace extension rails while the alternate carriage is in use as they both engage the timing belt, and the latter can be broken if pulled in opposing directions at the same time.
+If drawing on the back of mylar, the image below may be drawn as is, and the number 1 pattern case “A” reverse lever to up position.
 Repeat design principles are shared in creating edgings, ruffles, and more.

 Blocking boards can be expensive.
 They come in a range of styles as well, including carpentry versions.
 Homasote or plywood with layers of padding, etc. work if steaming and pressing are a necessity.
 Such contraptions can be cumbersome, and heavy.

 Portability and storage can be a big consideration in small studio space.
-With this in mind some DIY options if boards are to be used for pinning and drying only are as follows.
+With this in mind, some DIY options if boards are to be used for pinning and drying only are as follows.
 One is purchasing interlocking floor mat pieces, the kind sometimes seen in children’s playrooms.
 They can handle being stuck with pins, keep moisture from passing to the surface beneath, and best of all, they can be moved around like puzzle pieces to create the size you need for the piece you’re blocking.
 Discount outlet pricing is much less than that for online kits, and squares can be shifted around to alter shape as needed.
 Another is yoga mats.
 They have similar properties to tiles.
 I was able to find one at a discount retailer that is 47 X 95 inches, nearly 3/8 inches thick for all of $16.00.
 One side is “gridded” with bumps, the reverse is smooth.
-Add a large enough piece of gingham check fabric in desired scale on top, and one has a large blocking surface that can be easily moved, rolled up and stored when not in use.
+Add a large enough piece of gingham check fabric in the desired scale on top, and one has a large blocking surface that can be easily moved, rolled up and stored when not in use.
 Bumps are not a factor in affecting knit surfaces in these instances.

 This shawl has a rhythmic, simplified lace repeat allowing for consideration in making it as a limited edition production item.
-It begins and ends on live stitches, which in turn are joined in seam as you knit fashion as border is created.
+It begins and ends on live stitches, which in turn are joined in seam as you knit fashion as the border is created.
 The transfers in the border regularly switch directions creating a reverse bias that in turn may be blocked into pointed edges.

 When I taught, I felt the need to come up with a “clean’ expletive for moments that simply required one, mine was “figlet”.
 With nearly 60 inches of shawl knit, this “magically” happened.